|Rewards Rating:||4.7 / 5|

 Earn 130,000 Hilton Honors points if you spend $2,000 in eligible purchases within the first 3 months of card membership.

 If Marriott is your hotel of choice, the Marriott Bonvoy Boundless credit card is another hotel rewards card worth considering.
 In addition to a comparable annual fee, the Bonvoy Boundless card offers a lot of value for frequent Marriott guests.
 At up to 17 points per dollar on Marriott Bonvoy hotel purchases and 2 points per dollar on other purchases, the earnings scheme is a bit less generous than what the IHG One Rewards Premier card offers.
 That said, the value of rewards earned per dollar of spending is twice as high with the Bonvoy Boundless.

 The combined portfolio of Marriott and Ritz-Carlton hotels offers the best coverage of any hotel network in the world, with more than 7,000 hotels in 130+ countries.
 In other words, cardholders are practically guaranteed to find a rewards room at various price points anywhere you want to travel.

-The Hilton Honors American Express Surpass card offers one of the largest welcome bonuses currently available among rewards cards: 80,000 points when you spend $2,000 in the first three months.
-Using these points to pay for stays at the lowest tier of Hilton hotel means you can get up to 25 free nights, more than twice than what you could get with the IHG Rewards Club Premier’s sign-up bonus.
-Unlike the IHG Premier, however, Hilton Honors Surpass cardholders only receive a free annual hotel night after spending $15,000.
-The free night at an IHG property doesn’t have a spend requirement attached.
+The Hilton Honors American Express Surpass card offers a large welcome bonus: 130,000 Hilton Honors points if you spend $2,000 in eligible purchases within the first three months of card membership.
+Unlike the IHG Premier, however, Hilton Honors Surpass cardholders only receive an annual rewards night after spending $15,000 in a calendar year.
+The rewards night at an IHG property doesn’t have a spend requirement attached.

-Although the value of Hilton Honors points (0.5 cents apiece) are roughly the same as IHG points, it’s a more lucrative card when it comes to the overall value of the rewards you earn.
+Although the value of Hilton Honors points (0.6 cents apiece) are roughly the same as IHG points, it’s a more lucrative card when it comes to the overall value of the rewards you earn.
 Factoring in the earnings rate and estimated point value, each dollar of spending gets you an estimated 2.37 cents in rewards value — much better than the 0.7 cents you get with the IHG One Rewards Premier card.